mekiii/P5_generative_art_collection/README.md

 ### 2. Voronoi
 During my research of beautiful generative arts patterns I was fascinated by the voronoi pattern, that delivers a cell-like structure.
 Therefore I sketched a jiggling animation with it via P5 and a voronoi library.
 ### 3. Collatz Conjecture
 The Collatz conjecture is a conjecture in mathematics that concerns a sequence defined as follows: start with any positive integer n.
-Then each term is obtained from the previous term as follows: if the previous term is even, the next term is one half the previous term.
+Then each term is obtained from the previous term as follows: If the previous term is even, the next term is one half the previous term.
 If the previous term is odd, the next term is 3 times the previous term plus 1.
 The conjecture is that no matter what value of n, the sequence will always reach 1.
+Based on this conjecture I used the inverted sequence and tried to visualize it.
+The green branches represent the even followers, the golden ones represent the odd followers.
 ### 4. Wave clock
+The real kick was Matt Pearsons tutorial of the wave clock in his book ["Generative Art"](https://www.amazon.de/Generative-Art-Practical-Guide-Processing/dp/1935182625).
+Using noise and spiralling movements inspired me to create sketches that follow similar patterns.

 ### 5. Spiral rose
+The "Spiral rose" is one example of my inspirations after

 ### 6. L-Systems